Lau Shui Heung Reservoir: Environment and ecology

-The entire reservoir is surrounded by tree-lined valleys and surrounded by mature woodlands, with rows of Melaleuca trees growing by the reservoir having full of greenery, very poetic and picturesque.
+The entire reservoir is surrounded by tree-lined valleys and mature woodlands, with rows of Melaleuca trees growing by the reservoir.

 The reservoir is quite deep, so the color of the reservoir is green, known as mirror of the sky in Hong Kong; the bottom of the reservoir is covered with sand and rocks of various sizes, providing a diverse habitat for different fishes.
 Many fish species can be found in the reservoirs, including Channa asiatica, which is uncommon in Hong Kong.
 Because of its location in a deep valley, it became a popular place for people to go out and barbecue there.